A new approach to bipartite stable matching optimization: Optimization over ring-sets defined on a digraph

 \subsection{Largest $h$-independent packing of ring-set members}

-Let $D=(V,A)$ be a loopless digraph with source-node $s\sp *$ and a sink-node $t\sp *$.
+Let $D=(V,A)$ be a loopless digraph with a source-node $s\sp *$ and a sink-node $t\sp *$.
 We assume that every node is reachable from $s\sp *$.
-Let $h : A\rightarrow {\bf Z}_+$ be a non-negative ingetger-valued function on the arc set of $D$.
+Let $h : A\rightarrow {\bf Z}_+$ be a non-negative integer-valued function on the arc-set of $D$.
 We call a family of subsets of nodes {\bf $h$-independent} if every arc $a$ of $D$ leaves at most $h(a)$ members of the family.
 In the special case of $h\equiv 1$, we speak of {\bf arc-independence}.
 A subset $L\subseteq A$ of arcs {\bf out-covers} a subset $X\subset V$ of nodes if it contains at least one arc leaving $X$, that is, if $\delta _L(X)\geq 1$.
 For a set-system $\cal F$, we say that $L$ {\bf out-covers} $\cal F$ if $L$ out-covers each member of $\cal F$.

-Let ${\cal R}_0$ \ $(\subseteq {\cal R}\sp *)$ be a non-trivial ring-set (given by its code) on the node-set of digraph $D=(V,A)$, and suppose that each non-trivial member of ${\cal R}_0$ is an $s\sp *\ol t\sp *$-set.
+Let ${\cal R}_0$ \ $(\subseteq {\cal R}\sp *)$ be a non-trivial ring-set (given by its code) on the node-set of digraph $D=(V,A)$, and suppose that each non-trivial member of ${\cal R}_0$ is an $s\sp *\ol {t\sp *}$-set.
 Recall that ${\cal R}_0'$ denotes the set of non-trivial members of ${\cal R}_0$.
 Let $\nu _h$ denote the maximum number of (not necessarily distinct) $h$-independent members of ${\cal R}'_0$, and let